Social Sonar: spatial audio for social wayfinding

 Bespoke sound assets, as played throughout a video MVP

-Onboarding includes demo tracks to familiarize the user to spatial audio.
+Onboarding includes educational demo tracks and visual aids to familiarize the user to spatial audio.

 Hear it for yourself!